somatonic/ModulesManager/README.md

 #### Requires

-- requires the [JqueryDataTables](http://modules.processwire.com/modules/jquery-data-tables/) module to be installed before you can install Modules Manager.
+- the [JqueryDataTables](http://modules.processwire.com/modules/jquery-data-tables/) module to be installed before you can install Modules Manager.
 - "allow_url_fopen" to be enabled in your php.ini.
 - "openssl" PHP extension needs to be installed on your server.
-- PHP needs to have read/write access to the /site/modules/ directory
+- PHP to have read/write access to the /site/modules/ directory

 #### How does it work